50 STEM Activities for Kids of All Ages and Interests

 Naomi Meredith for We Are Teachers

-24. Engineer a shelter to face the weather
+24. Engineer a shelter that can withstand extreme weather

 Have students engineer a small shelter that can withstand various weather such as rain, snow, and wind.
 Use a soaked sponge to represent rain, glitter to represent snow, and a fan to represent the wind.